thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 ## Where our experience came from

 The information presented in this article is based on a mixture of project experience and academic research.
-At ThoughtWorks we created an [FER toolkit named EmoPy](https://github.com/thoughtworksarts/EmoPy), supporting the artist and filmmaker Karen Palmer during her [residency with ThoughtWorks Arts](https://thoughtworksarts.io/blog/karen-palmer-ai-residency/).
+At Thoughtworks we created an [FER toolkit named EmoPy](https://github.com/thoughtworksarts/EmoPy), supporting the artist and filmmaker Karen Palmer during her [residency with Thoughtworks Arts](https://thoughtworksarts.io/blog/karen-palmer-ai-residency/).

 As the lead developer on that project, I worked with a team to help Karen to create a new version of her [emotionally responsive film experience, RIOT](https://thoughtworksarts.io/projects/riot/).
 We built EmoPy from the ground up to handle the emotion recognition requirements [of the RIOT system](https://github.com/thoughtworksarts/riot).